ks-vandana/RISC-V/README.md

 At the end of this set we have a PC, Instruction memory and a decode unit.

 ### RISC-V control logic
+At the end of this set we will have register file read, ALU and register file write in our TL Verilog code.
+Code also takes care of branch instructions.

 </details>

 <details>